-- Council during this period towards the Mersey Gateway project, which will be financed from toll revenues. - 3.33 The Department for Health has confirmed the Social Care Capital Grant will not continue from 2016/17 onwards but the value of the grant should be covered by the expansion of the Disabled Facilities Grant.
-This could potentially restrict the freedom to how these funds are spent, further details are still awaited confirming the value and conditions of the grant from 2016/17. - 3.34 As the Capital Programme is fully committed, there are no funds available for new capital schemes unless external funding is available or further savings are identified to cover financing costs.
+Council during this period towards the Mersey Gateway project, which will be financed from toll revenues.

+- 3.33 The Department for Health has confirmed the Social Care Capital Grant will not continue from 2016/17 onwards, but the value of the grant lost has been covered by the expansion of the Disabled Facilities Grant.
+However, this could potentially restrict the freedom to how these funds are spent. - 3.34 As the Capital Programme is fully committed, there are no funds available for new capital schemes unless external funding is available or further savings are identified to cover financing costs.